 Both the black bears and grizzly bears are well-awake from their winter naps and energetic in their habitats at Northwest Trek.
-The young grizzly buddies are playful and can often be seen splashing in their 7-foot deep pool, wrestling one another, head-butting their tubs and searching for hidden treats keepers have left them.
-The older black bears next door, while not as rambunctious with each other, can also be seen walking or running through their habitat and playing with enrichment from the keepers.
+The grizzly “brothers” are playful and can often be seen splashing in their 7-foot deep pool, wrestling one another, head-butting and searching for hidden treats keepers have left them.
+The black bears next door can also be seen walking or running through their habitat and playing with enrichment from the keepers.
 It’s an exciting time of year for both the bears and the visitors who get to see them!
 But, seeing bears in the wild, while exciting, requires you to have some knowledge, or what we call being “bear-aware.”

 Prepare to Share (the forest)

 Black bears are the most prevalent in Washington, with a few grizzlies found in the North Cascades and Selkirk Mountains.
 Bears are hungry when they wake up from hibernation, and get right to searching for food.
 Bears are looking for deer, elk, moose, berries and vegetation to fill themselves up.
 People are not a bear’s first, second or even third option to eat- in fact, bear attacks are pretty rare!
 That being said, bears could come near you for the food you have with you.
 When you’re enjoying nature in bear country, make sure you’re being responsible with these tips:

 - If you’re camping, set up well before dark at a site with plenty of trees to hang your food bags

 - Look for signs of recent bear activity like scattered trash, fresh tracks or scat, or clawed trees.
 If you see these, maybe find another site.